nucleus-ffm/foss_warn/README.md

 ## FAQ
 <details>
 <summary>How to change the notification sound?</summary>
-Go to the app settings and press „Einstellungen öffnen” -> "Benachrichtigungen" -> "Expand" -> "Sound".
+Go to the app settings and press „Einstellungen öffnen” -> "Warnstufe: {Warnstufe}" -> "Expand" -> "Sound".
 </details>
 <details>
 <summary>How do I receive notifications?</summary>